 On January 12, Nintendo held a big unveiling for the Switch, their new console/handheld hybrid launching in early March.
 There is a lot to say about the Switch from the renewed focus on motion controls to the pricing of the system, accessories and games.
 But a factor people keep bringing up as a major problem is the lack of third party support.
 The crux of this argument is that the Switch is underpowered, won’t get proper third party support, and will fail at market.
 While I understand where this viewpoint is coming from, I think it is an ultimately short-sighted one.
 The Nintendo Switch will not have the traditional third party support seen on the PlayStation 4 and Xbox One, but Nintendo doesn’t need traditional third party support to be successful.

 Before I talk about Nintendo and third party support, it is important to go back and give a brief history of this long standing issue.
 The NES and Super Nintendo both got a lot of third party support due to their position on the market, but many publishers were unhappy with the strict rules Nintendo would implement.
 When the Nintendo 64 came along, many of these publishers started jumping ship.
 Nintendo continued to use cartridges, which were more expensive to produce than the CDs used by Sony’s new PlayStation.
 A lot of franchises made popular on Nintendo systems were suddenly PlayStation games, with the most notorious example being Final Fantasy.
-The GameCube did a little better in this regard, but the use of mini-discs and the success of the PlayStation 2 didn’t make the system a priority.
+The GameCube did a little better in this regard, but the success of the PlayStation 2 didn’t make the system a priority.
 The Wii was severely underpowered, but it sold on the back of its motion control features and got a lot of third party games as a result.
 However, a lot of these were quick attempts to cash-in, and most of the notable Wii games came from Nintendo.

 Which brings us to the Wii U, and by extent the purpose of this piece.
 The Wii U did not sell well, being outsold by even the GameCube.
 The system launched in 2012, and just four years later its successor was announced in the form of the Switch.
 There are a lot of reasons that the Wii U didn’t sell, but one people kept coming back to was the lack of third party support.
 While that became true during the later years of the console’s life, this idea that the Wii U had no third party support is mostly a myth.
 Looking at the Wii U’s launch lineup, it had Assassin’s Creed III, Batman: Arkham City, Call of Duty: Black Ops II, Darksiders II, FIFA 13, Madden 13, NBA 2K13, and Mass Effect 3 among some others.
 All of these were ports, and some of them were laughable for reasons I’ll get to.
 But this was a launch lineup with a fair amount of high quality, AAA, western, third party games.
 Yet the console didn’t sell well, and neither did these ports.
 So, why was this the case?